 Creating assets makes the activities easier

-Even with an asset based approach there are still plenty of activities to complete in marketing and sales, but they’ll be a lot easier when you’re creating assets.
+Even with an asset-based approach, there are still plenty of activities to complete in marketing and sales, but they’ll be a lot easier when you’re creating assets.
 Why?
 Because you’ve broken the direct link between activity and results.

-Each time you promote a blog post asset you’ve created, you’re increasing the chances that one of your ideal prospects will read it and get value from it.
+That’s a waste because each time you promote a blog post asset you’ve created, you’re increasing the chances that one of your ideal prospects will read it and get value from it.
 When they do, they’ll be more likely to know, like and trust your brand.

 The most valuable brands are the ones that provide the most value to their customers

-It’s now no longer enough to say that you’re customer focused or even customer centric; your customers expect you to be customer obsessed.
+It’s now no longer enough to say that you’re customer-focused or even customer-centric; your customers expect you to be customer-obsessed.

 To thrive in this world, you have to obsess over the value you provide to your customers.
-It isn’t enough to say that you’re customer focused on your website, you have to deliver for them.
+It isn’t enough to say that you’re customer focused on your website; you have to deliver for them.

-A simple way to ensure you’re doing this, is to focus on building marketing and sales assets that provide value to your ideal customers, as they move through their customer journey with you.
+A simple way to ensure you’re doing this is to focus on building marketing and sales assets that provide value to your ideal customers as they move through their customer journey with you.

 The value you create is more important than the money you make